kaltura/playkit-js-google-tag-manager/README.md

 # playkit-js-google-tag-manager

-playkit-js-google-tag-manager is a [kaltura player] plugin that adds building support for [Google Tag Manager] in the [kaltura player]
+playkit-js-google-tag-manager is a [kaltura player] plugin that adds built-in support for [Google Tag Manager] in the [kaltura player]

-The plugin enables your website or app to communicate with the the Google Tag Manager servers, and manage your tags from your [Google Tag Manager] dashbored
+The plugin enables your website or app to communicate with the the Google Tag Manager servers, and manage your tags from your [Google Tag Manager] dashbored.

-It relies on [kaltura player] core API for managing UI features.

 playkit-js-google-tag-manager is written in [ECMAScript6] (`*.js`) and [TypeScript] (`*.ts`) (strongly typed superset of ES6), and transpiled in ECMAScript5 using [Babel](https://babeljs.io/) and the [TypeScript compiler].